milab-inha/milab-inha.github.io/_pages/funding.md

 We are deeply grateful to our funding sources, which enable us to push the boundaries of research in the domain of machine intelligence.
 Their continued support has been instrumental in our achievements and advancements.

-## Current Funding Agencies
+## Current Projects & Funding Agencies

-1. **National Research Foundation of Korea**
-    - Unifying image restoration and analysis tasks with an iterative neural networks
+1. Unifying image restoration and analysis tasks with an iterative neural networks
+    - Funded by: National Research Foundation of Korea
     - Duration: 2022.06 - 2025.02

+2.
-2. **Institute for Information & communications Technology Promotion (IITP)**
+    - Funded by: Institute for Information & communications Technology Promotion (IITP)
     - Duration: 2022.07 - 2025.12

-3. **Institute for Information & communications Technology Promotion (IITP)**
-    - Innovative Human Resource Development for Local Intellectualization support program
+3. Innovative Human Resource Development for Local Intellectualization support program
+    - Funded by: Institute for Information & communications Technology Promotion (IITP)
     - Duration: 2023.07 - 2030.12

-4. **Korea Institute of Energy Technology Evaluation and Planning (KETEP)**
-    - Graduate School of Digital-based Sustainable Energy Process Innovation Convergence
+4. Graduate School of Digital-based Sustainable Energy Process Innovation Convergence
+    - Funded by: Korea Institute of Energy Technology Evaluation and Planning (KETEP)
     - Duration: 2023.04 - 2027.12